 Do I need a lawyer to help me in a DWI prosecution and an ALR proceeding?

-Absolutely!
-You will need legal help in your ALR hearing.
-According to the State of Texas, the Administrative License Revocation (ALR) Program is a civil administrative process unrelated to criminal court proceedings, in which individuals arrested for driving while intoxicated (DWI) or boating while intoxicated (BWI) who refuse to take or who fail a blood or breath test attempt to save their driver’s license.
+“a civil administrative process unrelated to criminal court proceedings, in which individuals arrested for driving while intoxicated (DWI) or boating while intoxicated (BWI) who refuse to take or who fail a blood or breath test attempt to save their driver’s license.”

 The ALR Hearing